Skip to main content

 9. Trace And Replay A Low-level Tool Run

-Execution tools are not mounted by default in model-backed agents and are denied by default in the low-level direct runner unless policy explicitly allowslive_trade.
+Execution tools are not mounted by default in model-backed agents and are denied by default in the low-level direct runner unless policy explicitly allows live_trade.

-blockedJurisdictions and requireJurisdiction to their Agent policy when they need venue-specific compliance safety valves.
+Polymarket support is runtime-backed and requires a CLOB token id, a limit price, and user-controlled runtime credentials.
+Applications can add blockedJurisdictions and requireJurisdiction to their Agent policy when they need venue-specific compliance safety valves.

 11. Remember The Boundaries